AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 4. Submit weekly OPORD NLT three days prior to the week of execution to the OFC for review/approval, will be established as part of POC Teams workflow.
 5. Prepare and present status of CSQ to OFC during weekly staff meetings.
 6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).

-### **Cadet Squadron Director of Operations (345 CSQ/DO) –** **C/Col Alessandra Ramirez**
+### Director of Operations (345 CSQ/DO) – C/Col Alessandra Ramirez

-_Function:_ Advises and supports CSQ/CC in the direction of all actions for the CSQ.
+**Function:** Advises and supports CSQ/CC in the direction of all actions for the CSQ.

-_Reports to:_ **(345 CSQ/CC)**
+**Reports to:** (345 CSQ/CC)

-_Duties:_ The CSQ/DO is responsible for:
+**Duties:** The CSQ/DO is responsible for:
 1. Assuming command of the CW in the absence of the CW/CC.
 2. Directing oversight of Training Flight, Training Support Flight, and Recruiting Flight.
 3. Point of contact for all joint-detachment coordination unless delegated.
 4. Track all CSQ deliverables and facilitate weekly updates from appropriate POC cadets at weekly POC meetings.

-_Deliverables:_
+**Deliverables:**
 1. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
 2. Ensure all cadet resumes are updated NLT LLAB #12.
 3. Tracking POC accountability for all PMT events on Accountability Tracker.
 4. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).

-### **Cadet Squadron Executive Officer (345 CSQ/CCE) – C/Col Robert Crowley**
+### Executive Officer (345 CSQ/CCE) – C/Col Robert Crowley

-_Function:_ Oversees and supports administrative efforts for Cadet Squadron Leadership and oversees Honor Guard.
+**Function:** Oversees and supports administrative efforts for Cadet Squadron Leadership and oversees Honor Guard.

-_Reports to: C_SQ/CC
+**Reports to: C**SQ/CC

-_Duties:_ The Exec is responsible for:
+**Duties:** The Exec is responsible for:
 1. Tracking required missed PMT memos for all cadets and making sure they are completed correctly before routing them to CSQ/CC.
 2. Complete LLAB Hotwash debrief at weekly POC meetings.
 3. Oversees all Honor Guard events and activities.